History of Georgetown University: Early growth

-Carroll did not seek civil recognition for Georgetown after the suppression of the international Society ended in 1814.
+Carroll did not seek civil recognition for Georgetown after the suppression of the international society ended in 1814.
 Instead of a state charter, he went to the federal government, then directly in charge of the District of Columbia.
 William Gaston, then a Congressman, sponsored the legislation for a congressional charter, which passed the Thirteenth Congress.
 Georgetown received the first federal university charter on March 1, 1815, signed into law by President James Madison.
 This allowed Georgetown to grant academic degrees, and the college's first two recipients, a pair of brothers from New York City named Charles and George Dinnies, were awarded the degree of Bachelor of Arts in 1817.
 Graduate degrees were first awarded in 1821, and other Jesuit schools conferred degrees under Georgetown's charter for many years afterward.
 In 1833, the Holy See empowered Georgetown to confer degrees in philosophy and theology.

-Founder John Carroll died December 3, 1815, at age eighty, and in his will he left Georgetown four hundred dollars, which marked the beginning of Georgetown's endowment.
+Founder John Carroll died December 3, 1815, at age 80, and in his will he left Georgetown $400.00, which marked the beginning of Georgetown's endowment.
 In 1830, construction of an infirmary in the new Gervase Building brought the first hospital beds to Georgetown.

 In 1838, the Maryland Jesuits sold 272 slaves from a Jesuit-owned tobacco plantation in Maryland to a plantation in Maringouin, Louisiana; a small portion of the funds from that sale were used to repay debts from recent college expansion.
 Upon completion of the sale, the Maryland Jesuits ended their time as slaveholders.
 One of the organizers, a former president of the university, Thomas Mulledy was later disciplined in Rome by the Society of Jesus for ignoring their order to keep families of slaves intact in any sale.
 The slaves were shipped to the Deep South in the domestic slave trade, sold primarily to two sugar cane plantations.
 Some of the money was used to found two Catholic high schools in New York City and Philadelphia, as the Jesuits believed there was a demand for urban ministry to serve the increasing number of immigrants from Europe, including Catholics from Ireland.

 On June 10, 1844, the growing school was reincorporated by Congress under the name The President and Directors of Georgetown College.
 Georgetown's Observatory, completed in 1844, was used in 1846 to determine the latitude and longitude of Washington, D.C., which was the first such calculation for the nation's capital.
 In 1849, four Catholic doctors frustrated with what they felt were discriminatory practices at neighboring Columbian College petitioned Georgetown President James Ryder to found a medical program.
 A building for this purpose was purchased at 12th and F Streets, and the School of Medicine was founded in 1850, holding its first classes the following year.